[NEW] Our Product Recap for Q2 2025 is live.

 By using one of these methods, a company’s valuation is presumed valid under the safe harbor rule, making it harder for the IRS to dispute.

-What triggers a 409A valuation?
+When to get a 409A valuation?

 1. Before granting stock options